-&lt;sup>10 The submitted planting plan must meet all principles as per biodiversity Level I. If the single-tree tracking approach is utilized for C-accounting: No further analog reporting is needed in the subsequent years after the planting.
+&lt;sup>13 The submitted planting plan must meet all principles as per biodiversity Level I. If the single-tree tracking approach is utilized for C-accounting: No further analog reporting is needed in the subsequent years after the planting.
 The survival rate and species mix will be automatically documented via the dMRV single tree tracking system.
 For other C-accounting methods: The C-Sink Manager must update the planting plan at a minimum of every 5 years.
 The updated plan must be submitted for verification.

-- Land use history (c.f. cp.5): Providing comprehensive description detailing the land use history over the decade leading up to the project's inception.
-Including geo-referenced satellite imagery of the project location, clearly delineating the planting areas.
-Each of these areas should be marked as a distinct polygon, complete with a unique ID and its corresponding surface area in hectares.
-It's imperative that all submitted satellite images are sourced from a reliable and verifiable public database.
-Acceptable sources include, but are not limited to, Sentinel or Landsat provided by institutions like Copernicus, NASA, ESA, DLR, FOSSGIS, EOS, and NOAA.
-Reputable private sources, such as excerpts from Global Forest Watch, are also valid.
-The images must give a visual account of the project area or management unit both in the present day and a decade before the auditing procedure. - Soil map (c.f. cp.5): Providing a georeferenced soil map of the project area/ management unit.
-This map must clearly indicate the management units, with each labeled as a unique polygon showcasing its distinct ID and the respective surface area in hectares.
+hectares.
 This soil map must be sourced from a reputable and verifiable public database.
 Acceptable sources include but are not limited to: Harmonized World Soil Database by FAO, Soil Map of The World by UHH, Global Soil Map by ISRIC, and the Digital Soil Map of the World by ESDAC.
 Date of data publication should be more than 20 years before the date of project establishment.
-During the certification process, a auditor may also undertake additional on-site soil characterization. - Land ownership (c.f. cp.5): Verifiable proof of land ownership, a concession granted by state or regional authorities, or a private land lease agreement.
-In instances where the C-Sink Manager is not the direct landowner, a valid contract specifying lease or use rights must be available. - Free prior informed consent (c.f. cp.5): If the FPIC is not incorporated into the contract, the C-Sink Manager must possess a signed document confirming the FPIC from the legitimate landowner.
+During the certification process, a auditor may also undertake additional on-site soil characterization.

+- Verifiable proof of established land rights (c.f. cp.5): Certificate of landownership by C-Sink Manager or contractual partner.
+Alternative concession permit granted by state or regional authorities. - Contracts (c.f. cp.5): In instances where the C-Sink Manager is not the direct landowner, a valid contract specifying lease or use rights must be available. - Free prior informed consent (c.f. cp.5): If the FPIC is not incorporated into the contract, the C-Sink Manager must possess a signed document confirming the FPIC from the legitimate landowner.
 This document will be scrutinized by the auditor during the review process.

+All PDDs, excluding supplementary files such as land certificates and contracts, will be made publicly available through the Global C-Sink Registry.